-I imagine that the nine festivals for Oktoberfest in Iowa are attended by a pretty good chunk of the one million people in the state that claim German heritage.
-Plus one or two that just want to enjoy the good food and beer on a beautiful fall day.
-Here are the Iowa Oktoberfests if you fall into either one of those categories:
+I imagine that the fall festivals for Oktoberfest in Iowa are attended by a pretty good chunk of the one million people in the state that claim German heritage – plus one or two that just want to enjoy the good food and beer on a beautiful fall day.

 Amana, a national historic landmark built by radical Pietists primarily from Germany, celebrates Oktoberfest with a beer keg tapping (Friday at 2 PM), parade (Saturday), live entertainment, games and activities for both adults (like the keg toss!) and kids (pumpkin toss!).
 Other contests such as log sawing, brat eating and the timber trek.
 Sample fudge and caramel at the Chocolatehaus.
 Free demonstrations at the Woolen Mill.
 Edelstein Treasures for kids.
 Festhalle admission is $10 for one day and $15 for two days.

 Northside Oktoberfest - Iowa City, IA - Oct 2, 2021

 Includes brewfest, Sodafest, local food venders, live music, beaked chicked dance, adult contests, a stage with children’s entertainment and a harvest market.
 They indicate tickets for the Brewfest will sell out in advance.
 Proceeds go to the American Heart Association and the Iowa Children’s Museum.

 Burlington Lions Club Oktoberfest - Burlington, IA - Oct 2, 2021

 The club’s signature event on the first Saturday in October.
 German food including bratwurst and sauerkraut.
 Bavarian musicians.
 Games including Stein Hoist.
 Authentic attire contest.

 Manning Oktoberfest - Manning, IA - Oct 2, 2021